 Here’s a riddle.

-What job allows you to drink endless quantities of fine wine, live in a Victorian mansion, and do all the blogging, facebooking, twittering, and chatting that you want?
+What job allows you to drink endless quantities of fine wine, live in a Victorian mansion, and do all the blogging, Facebooking, Tweeting, and chatting that you want?

-He has also created a Twitter account (with a modest 1,130 followers which I am sure will grow), a Youtube channel, and a Flickr photostream.
+He also created a Twitter account (with a modest 1,130 followers which I am sure will grow), a YouTube channel, and a Flickr photostream.
 The only thing he didn’t quite do yet is create a Facebook page, but I am sure that would be coming.

 Of course, social media pitching for jobs isn’t new.

-Hotly contested with more than 34,000 people from 200 countries applying for the job (and you think your interview is hard!), the dream career allows one to feed the fishes, surf, dive, dine on fine cuisine, bring some visitors around, blog about it, take some photos, shoot a couple of Youtube videos and so on.
+Hotly contested with more than 34,000 people from 200 countries applying for the job (and you thought your job interviews were hard!), the dream career allowed you to feed the fishes, surf, dive, dine on fine cuisine, bring some visitors around, blog about it, take some photos, shoot a couple of YouTube videos and do other super cool stuff.

 Ben Southall delighted at his win! (courtesy of bestjobben)

-I can imagine though that there will certainly be people keen to embrace six-month stints as Culinary Connoiseurs, Streetsmart city guides, or maybe even Animal Tamers (in the real sense!).
+I can imagine though that there would certainly be people keen to embrace six-month stints as Culinary Connoiseurs, Streetsmart city guides, or maybe even Animal Tamers (in the real sense!)

 What’s more significant though is that the days of looking at a paper-based CV and conducting straight interviews for job applications are going to be over soon.
 Especially in positions which require creativity, innovation and perhaps the need to have a wee bit of fun.